RobVortex11/GRATITUDE-JOURNAL-NEW-1/README.md

 I am very very very grateful that I was able to accomplish my work and survived the computer crash!
 Today, I am so grateful to SEE my efforts return in HOW I THINK about building.
 I am grateful for my peers.
 A valuable feedbcak is time invested, not lost.
-I am very grateful to our coach Afiya, her energy, enthusiasm and investment keeps us motivated!
+I am very grateful to our coach Afiya, her energy, enthusiasm and investment keeps us motivated I am grateful to Pursuit for giving me the opportunity to reinvent my career.